 On Windows 10/8/7, you may have noticed that when you install two or more printers that use the same printer on the same port, all such printers are, by design, grouped as one in the Control Panel’s Devices and Printers applet.
 In this post, we will share how you can list printers using the same printer driver separately in Windows 10.
 But before we go ahead, here are a couple of scenarios when it happens

 - A computer running a version of Windows listed in the Applies To section

 - When two or more printers are installed using the same driver and the same printer port (i.e., LPT1)

 - View the installed printers within ‘Devices and Printers’

 The problem is that if you want to see the installed printer separately, you will have to make some registry changes.
-The trick works on all versions of Windows, including Windows 7, Windows 8, and Windows 10.
+The trick works on all versions of Windows, including Windows 10.